jasonmm/compojure-wiki/Destructuring-Syntax.md

 u -> "/foobar"}
 ```

-As of Compojure 1.4.0, you can also supply coercion functions for parameters:
+As of Compojure 1.4.0, you can also supply coercion functions for parameters using the `:<<` keyword:

 ```clojure
 [x :<< as-int]